JuliaMath/QuadGK.jl/docs/src/index.md

 * Arbitrary precision: arbitrary-precision arithmetic types such as `BigFloat` can be integrated to arbitrary accuracy
 * ["Improper" integrals](https://en.wikipedia.org/wiki/Improper_integral): Integral endpoints can be $\pm \infty$ (`±Inf` in Julia).
 * [Contour integrals](https://en.wikipedia.org/wiki/Contour_integration): You can specify a sequence of points in the complex plane to perform a contour integral along a piecewise-linear contour.
 * Arbitrary-order and custom quadrature rules: Any polynomial `order` of the Gauss–Kronrod quadrature rule can be specified, and custom Gaussian-quadrature rules can be constructed for arbitrary weight functions.
+See [Gaussian quadrature and arbitrary weight functions](@ref).
 * In-place integration: For memory efficiency, integrand functions that write in-place into a pre-allocated buffer (e.g. for vector-valued integrands) can be used with the [`quadgk!`](@ref) function, along with pre-allocated buffers using [`alloc_segbuf`](@ref).

 ## Quick start

 The following code computes $\int_0^1 \cos(200x) dx$ numerically, to the default accuracy (a [relative error](https://en.wikipedia.org/wiki/Approximation_error) $\lesssim 10^{-8}$):
 ```
-using QuadGK
+julia> using QuadGK

-integral = quadgk(x -> cos(200x), 0, 1)
+julia> integral, error = quadgk(x -> cos(200x), 0, 1)
+(-0.004366486486069925, 2.552917865170437e-13)
 ```
-returning a result `integral` of about `(-0.004366486486069923, 2.552995927726856e-13)`.
-That is, the result is a [tuple](https://docs.julialang.org/en/v1/manual/functions/#Tuples) of two values: `integral[1]`, the estimated integral, and `integral[2]` an estimated upper bound on the [truncation error](https://en.wikipedia.org/wiki/Truncation_error) in the computed integral (due to the finite number of points at which `quadgk` evaluates the integrand).
+Notice that the result is a [tuple](https://docs.julialang.org/en/v1/manual/functions/#Tuples) of two values: the estimated `integral` of `-0.004366486486069925`, an estimated upper bound `error ≈ 2.55e-13` on the [truncation error](https://en.wikipedia.org/wiki/Truncation_error) in the computed integral (due to the finite number of points at which `quadgk` evaluates the integrand).

 For extremely [smooth functions](https://en.wikipedia.org/wiki/Smoothness) like $\cos(200x)$, even though it is highly oscillatory, `quadgk` often gives a very accurate result, even more accurate than the minimum accuracy you requested (defaulting to about 8 digits).
-In this particular case, we know that the exact integral is $\sin(200)/200 \approx -0.004366486486069972908665092105754\ldots$, and `integral[1]` matches this to about 14 [significant digits](https://en.wikipedia.org/wiki/Significant_figures).
+In this particular case, we know that the exact integral is $\sin(200)/200 \approx -0.004366486486069972908665092105754\ldots$, and `integral` matches this to about 14 [significant digits](https://en.wikipedia.org/wiki/Significant_figures).

 ## Tutorial examples

 The [`quadgk` examples](@ref) chapter of this manual presents several other examples, including improper integrals, vector-valued integrands, improper integrals, singular or near-singular integrands, and Cauchy principal values.

+## In-place operations for array-valued integrands

+For integrands whose values are *small* arrays whose length is known at compile-time, it is usually most efficient to modify your integrand to return an `SVector` from the [StaticArrays.jl package](https://github.com/JuliaArrays/StaticArrays.jl).

+However, for integrands that return large or variable-length arrays, we also provide a function `quadgk!(f!, result, a,b...)` in order to exploit in-place operations where possible.
+The `result` argument is used to store the estimated integral `I` in-place, and the integrand function is now of the form `f!(r, x)` and should write `f(x)` in-place into the result array `r`.
+See the [`quadgk!`](@ref) documentation for more detail.

 ## API Reference